OlgaKuvs/barbiere-pp4/README.md

 - <a href="#technology">Languages, Technologies & Libraries</a>
 - <a href="#credits">Credits</a>
 - <a href="#deployment">Deployment</a>
+- <a href="#acknowledgements">Acknowledgements</a>

 ## <div id="ux">UX</div>
 ### Overview
 Barbiere Maestro is a website for a modern barbershop salon.
 The main goal is to create a simple and intuitive website based on a deep understanding of the target users.
-The landing page provides all the key information a potential customer needs to know, including services and pricing.
-The Gallery introduces visitors to available options and helps improve the customer experience.
-Users of the site can obtain detailed information about the services provided, about the experience of each barber, and also look at examples of barber's haircuts in photo gallery to decide whether they want to use the services of this salon.
+The landing page provides all the key information that potential customer needs to know, including services and pricing.
+The Gallery introduces visitors to available options and helps to improve the customer experience.
+Users of the site can view each barber's profile, where their previous experiance and work listed, they can also browse through recent photo gallery and price list to decide whether they want to use the services of the salon.

 #### First Time User
-- As a person who lives near a barbershop and looking for good barber service.
+- As a person who lives near the barbershop and looking for good barber service.
 - As a person who is looking for clear information about the barbershop and services provided.
-- As a person who prefer to make bookings digitally rather than speaking with others.
+- As a person who prefers to make bookings digitally rather than speaking with others.

 #### Returning User
 - As a returning user, I would like to review all my previous barbershop appointments.
-- As a returning user, who already has an account I would like quickly and easily make an appointment with a barber.
+- As a returning user, who already has an account I would like quickly and easily make an appointment with a particular barber.
 - As a returning user, I would like to see updates to the information on the site so that I can find something new and interesting for myself (for example, new modern haircuts).

 ### <div id="strategy">Strategy</div>
 Determining the best approach meant studying the needs of potential users.
 This included users logging in, quickly and easily booking appointments, reading, updating and deleting their appointments (CRUD).
 One of the main features of this website is the ability for the registered user to fill out and submit the booking form without refreshing the page.
-The form contains 3 dependent dropdown lists where the user can select the service he needs, the barber and the date and time of appointment.
+The form contains 3 dependent dropdown lists where the user can select the service they need, the barber and the date and time of appointment.

 #### Agile
 The Agile methodology was used to plan the project.
 Github was used as the tool to demonstrate this.
 Milestones were used to create Epics.
 Each user story was linked to an Epic and placed within one of three Iterations.
-Issues were used to create User Stories with a custom templates ([Link to Kanban board](https://github.com/users/OlgaKuvs/projects/3/views/1)).
+Issues were used to create User Stories with custom templates ([Link to Kanban board](https://github.com/users/OlgaKuvs/projects/3/views/1)).
 To prioritize tasks [MoSCoW method](https://github.com/users/OlgaKuvs/projects/3/views/4) was used.

 ##### User Stories
-Issues were used to create User Stories with a custom templates for admin and user.
+Issues were used to create User Stories with custom templates for admin and user.
 I added the acceptance criteria and the tasks so I can track my work effectively.
-Once I completed a User Story I would move it from in progress to completed.
+Once I completed a User Story I would move it from `in progress` to `completed`.

 - Completed User Stories:<br />